MeshalAlamr/rain-prediction/MVP/README.md

-## Minimum Viable Product (MVP) of the Web Scraping / Regression Project
+## Minimum Viable Product (MVP) of the Classification Project
-One of the project's objectives is to classify whether or not it will rain tomorrow.
+One of the project's objectives is to classify whether or not it will rain tomorrow based on weather data.

 The dataset for this project is the [Rain in Australia](https://www.kaggle.com/jsphyg/weather-dataset-rattle-package) dataset on Kaggle, it contains 145,460 rows.